MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

 * [Customer satisfaction](#customer-satisfaction-chart)
 * [Survey response rate](#survey-response-rate-chart)

-The Engagement rate drivers, Abandon rate drivers, and Resolution rate drivers charts use natural language understanding artificial intelligence technology to group support cases as topics.
+The Engagement rate drivers, Abandon rate drivers, and Resolution rate drivers charts use natural language understanding to group support cases as topics.
 These charts show you the topics that are having the most impact on the performance of your virtual agent.

 By default, the dashboard shows you key performance indicators for the last seven days.
 To change the time period to the last 30 days, select **Last 30 days** from the drop-down list at the top of the dashboard.